tekntrash/stipra/README.md

 <b>Future improvements</b><br>
 1 - NFC card reader to login to the StipraPOD network of smart bins using the mobile without having to carry a card<br>
-2 - Connection with loyalty systems (Nectar, BP, ASDA, etc) as to integrate with their systems and obtain rewards<br><br>
+2 - Connection with loyalty systems (Nectar, BP, ASDA, etc) as to integrate with their systems and obtain rewards

-Please note this is a dead project, therefore there is no support of any kind
 <div>